Medal inflation: Other countries

 The term has also been used in discussions on the awarding of medals to the British armed forces.
-Prior to the Iraq and Afghanistan wars, the British Army had a reputation for rarely awarding gallantry medals, outside of special forces units.
-The Telegraph noted in 2009 that there had been a significant rise in the number awarded since 2003.
+Prior to the wars in Afghanistan and Iraq, the British Army had a reputation for rarely awarding gallantry medals, outside of special forces units.
+The Daily Telegraph noted in 2009 that there had been a significant rise in the number awarded since 2003.
 However, the process relies heavily upon the wording of the commanding officer's medal citation which can lead to variability.
-As an example the 1st battalion of the Princess of Wales' Royal Regiment was awarded 37 medals (including one Victoria Cross, the nation's highest award for gallantry) for a single tour, but similar units engaged in similar tours in 2003 and 2006 received only a single mention in dispatches.
+As an example the 1st Battalion of the Princess of Wales's Royal Regiment was awarded 37 medals (including one Victoria Cross, the nation's highest award for gallantry) for a single tour, but similar units engaged in similar tours in 2003 and 2006 received only a single mention in dispatches.

 In the Canadian Armed Forces, there has been some discontent over the awarding of campaign medals, particularly as there was no means of differentiating between those who served regularly on patrol and those that never left the relative safety of the base.
 Anne Irwin, a military anthropologist at the University of Calgary's Centre for Strategic and Military Studies, proposed two new awards: a rosette on the campaign medal for those who had been off-base and a combat badge for those who fought.
-This would be similar to the US Army's practice of awarding the Combat Infantryman Badge, Combat Medical Badge and Combat Action Badge (the latter introduced to solve a similar problem in 2005).
+This would be similar to the US Army's practice of awarding the Combat Infantryman Badge, the Combat Medical Badge, and the Combat Action Badge (the latter introduced to solve a similar problem in 2005).